Phil Freelon

 Philip Goodwin Freelon (March 26, 1953 – July 9, 2019) was an American architect.
 He was best known for leading the design team (with J. Max Bond Jr. of Davis Brody Bond, and David Adjaye) of the Smithsonian Institution's National Museum of African American History and Culture.

 Some of his other projects include the Center for Civil & Human Rights, the Reginald F. Lewis Museum of Maryland African American History & Culture and the Museum of the African Diaspora.
 Freelon was a Fellow of the American Institute of Architects (and the recipient of their Thomas Jefferson Award for Public Architecture), and a LEED (Leadership in Energy and Environmental Design) Accredited Professional.
 In 2012, President Barack Obama appointed Freelon to the U.S. Commission of Fine Arts.
 Freelon was married to six-time Grammy nominated jazz vocalist Nnenna Freelon.

 Early life and education

 Freelon was a member of the 230th graduating class of Central High School in Philadelphia.
+He attended Hampton University in Hampton, VA before matriculating at North Carolina State University.
 Following graduation from North Carolina State University's College of Design with a Bachelor of Environmental Design (Architecture) and top design honors, he went on to earn his Master of Architecture degree from MIT in 1977.